FolksyCarrot/engineerkit/modules/craftsmanship.md

    #### Learning Outcomes
    * Describe the responsibilities of a mentor during an apprenticeship

+      <p><ul><li>The big responsibility of the mentor is to grow mutually alongside the individual(s) being mentored.
+The mentor shows the mentorees that being in the "stretch" zone is a constant thing and that its okay to make mistakes and take hits to your ego, as long as you are learning from them and continuing your own growth.</li></ul></p>

    * Compare the role of a mentor with the role of a teacher

+      <p><ul><li>The role of a mentor is quite similar to a teacher a teacher with one big difference.
+Both a teacher and a mentor ares supposed to "teach" their subjects.
+The intent is to further the knowledge and growth of the subjects beyond their previous knowledge.
+Both will take similar steps in showing the way the mentor/teacher accomplishes their desired goal and then answering questions that may follow.
+The big differences in between a mentor and a teacher is how far the growth extends.
+A teacher teaches the material until the subjects become proficient enough to pass the tests and that is all.
+They do not further push the students and encourage more beyond the scope of the class.
+A mentor however, wants their subjects to constantly be in the "stretch" zone.
+They want to further their growth/education beyond the scope of a normal class and want to instill the value of "continual learning".
+A teacher is satisfied with their subjects being in the "comfort" zone, so long as they are proficient in class, whereas a mentor is not.</li></ul></p>

    * Define what success might look like for your mentor at the end of your apprenticeship

+      <p><h5>Success for my mentor can will consist of:</h5><ul><li>First and foremost, success for my mentor will be accomplished if I, as an apprentice, reach what I have defined as success.</li><li>Success for my  mentor will be accomplished if they not only challenge me but I am able to challenge them, and keep them in a constant "stretch" zone.</li><li>If at the end of my apprenticeship, I am able to become a mentor in my own right.</li><li>Lastly, I think success will be achieved if both my mentor and I create a very synergetic work relationship so that we can further help the company and provide greater quality to our clients.</li></ul></p>

    #### Resources
    * [Annie Murphy Paul: Why Teaching Someone Else is the Best Way To Learn `Article`](https://ideas.time.com/2011/11/30/the-protege-effect/)